duckdb/duckdb-web/docs/archive/0.6/sql/query_syntax/from.md

 ---
+blurb: The FROM clause can contain a single table, a combination of multiple tables that are joined together, or another SELECT query inside a subquery node.
+expanded: SQL
 layout: docu
+railroad: query_syntax/from.js
+redirect_from:
+- docs/archive/0.6.1/sql/query_syntax/from
+selected: Documentation/SQL/Query Syntax/From
 title: FROM Clause
-selected: Documentation/SQL/Query Syntax/From
-expanded: SQL
-railroad: query_syntax/from.js
-blurb: The FROM clause can contain a single table, a combination of multiple tables that are joined together, or another SELECT query inside a subquery node.
 ---

 The `FROM` clause specifies the *source* of the data on which the remainder of the query should operate.
 Logically, the `FROM` clause is where the query starts execution.
 The `FROM` clause can contain a single table, a combination of multiple tables that are joined together, or another `SELECT` query inside a subquery node.

 ### Examples